 - Stay connected.
 Talk to co-workers, friends or family about your feelings and concerns.

 - Show support and empathy to those dealing with difficult situations.

 - Try to direct your energy only towards worries that are within your own control.

 Everyone has a role to play in ensuring a positive workplace culture and treating all co-workers with respect.
 The COVID-19 situation can cause anxiety and fear for many.
 Sometimes, this can inadvertently result in anger and stigma towards people who have contracted the virus.
 As a result, some people may feel discriminated against.
 Others may even avoid disclosing that they are ill in fear of how they may be treated.
-Supporting co-workers is especially important at this time to ensure everyone stays healthy.
+Supporting co-workers is especially important at this time.

 Be proactive to reduce stigma in the workplace: